KEY POINTS FROM THIS ARTICLE

 In what was already one of the nation’s most closely watched races, the events of early October rolled in at a breakneck speed.
 Immediately before the contest’s final debate, on October 1, the Cunningham campaign announced that it had raised over $28 million during the third quarter, shattering the state’s records.
 The next day, a Friday after both candidates largely stuck to the script in the previous night’s debate, Tillis announced that he tested positive for COVD-19 — this prompted concerns that he had exposed Cunningham, and others, at the in-person debate.
 But perhaps nothing would define the final stretch of the race more than a report that came out that weekend which suggested Cunningham had an affair months earlier.

 Still, Cunningham continued to lead in polls — there were even some signs that he gained ground with certain demographics as the story developed.
 Though he occasionally ventured out to make in-person campaign stops, the scandal nonetheless put his campaign on the defensive until Election Day.
 While the state party didn’t abandon their Senate nominee, other local Democrats tried to keep their distance.
-As it encouraged voters to support its “whole slate,” the state party released a video in mid-October that featured cameos from many of its statewide candidates — but Cunningham was absent.

 On Election Night, as Trump narrowly held North Carolina by just over one percentage point, Tillis kept his seat by a slightly better 49%-47% spread — the same result he won with in 2014.
 To political observers, Cunningham’s narrow loss, especially when contrasted with his standing in the polls (in the final RealClearPolitics average, he was leading by nearly three points), begged the question: would the result have been different without the scandal?